iberlinson/SX-AO/INSTALL.md

 ## Import SXO Atomic Actions from Github
-1. Go to Workflows select "Atomic Actions" and **IMPORT** the Workflows
+1. Go to Workflows select "Atomic Actions" and **IMPORT** Atomoc Actions

 **This step is a pre-requirement to successful import the workflow in the next step!**
   ![Install___SXO_ImportAtomic](/Images/Install___SXO_ImportAtomic.jpg)